DanielCondeLab/WAT-regulation-of-secondary-growth-and-auxin-homeostasis-in-hybrid-poplar/README.md

 ---

-### 8. Deconvolved Celltype Marker Identification
+### 9. Deconvolved Celltype Marker Identification

 **Scripts (Deconvolution_Analysis):**
 - `BayesPrism_One_vs_Rest.R`

 **Description:**

 This scripts identifies highly celltype-specific genes for the deconvolved celltypes

 using an One vs Rest aproach:
-- Gene expression in X vs mean gene expression in the rest of celltypes
+- Gene expression vs mean gene expression in the rest of celltypes for each gene

-**Key steps:**
+**Features:**
 - Filtering low expressed genes
 - TMM normalization
-- Moodel: ~ 0 + celltype
+- Model: ~ 0 + celltype
 - Fitted to Genewise Negative Binomial Generalized Linear Models

 **Inputs:**